 Past participants have said of this experience, “National Conference gives us memories that will last a lifetime, friends to last just as long, and a new want to cause change in the world.
 And this is why I will never forget it,” (Samantha Tickey), and “This conference did not just teach us about leadership roles and friendships we could make, it was bigger than that.
 National Conference had more to offer than what once appeared to us 4-Her’s…National Conference opened up our eyes to what 4-H has really given us, and showed us endless opportunities out there for us” (Erin Lee).

 Up to three delegates may be selected to represent Rhode Island by a panel of 2-3 judges to be determined by 4-H staff.
 To be eligible, applicants must meet the requirements listed below.
 Judges decisions are final.
-Delegates are required to attend pre-conference work meetings and must be able to attend the National 4-H Conference from March 24-29th 2013.
+Delegates are required to attend pre-conference work meetings and must be able to attend the National 4-H Conference from April 5th-11th 2014.
 Along with attending the conference, each delegate must make a commitment to work on an in-state project for one year following his or her return from conference.

 REQUIREMENTS FOR ELIGIBILITY:

 - 15-18 years old as of January 1, 2014 and enrolled in the RI 4-H program for the 2013-2014 year.

 - Outstanding in leadership, citizenship, personal development and overall 4-H project achievement.